eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/20_accounts/index.md

 What controls a permission is either a public key (which is registered on chain, and controlled by the associated private key) or another `account@permission`.
 This allows for the creation of complex account control structures, where multiple parties have control over a single account while still having full autonomy over their own account’s security.

 Take the following diagram as an example, where the account `alice` is controlled both by `bob` and `charlie`, while `charlie` is also controlled by `tom`.
-Eventually, all accounts are controlled by public keys.
+Eventually, all accounts are controlled by keys.

 ![Delegated account ownership](images/delegated_account_ownership.png)